awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 20. Choose **Save Changes**.

 ### Verifying an email address on Amazon SES
-1. Open [AWS SES in the AWS Console](https://aws.amazon.com/SES/), and open the *Email Addresses* page.
+1. Open [AWS SES in the AWS Management Console](https://aws.amazon.com/SES/), and open the *Email Addresses* page.
 2. Choose **Verify a New Email Address**.
 3. Enter a working email address, and choose **Verify This Email Address**.
 4. Open the email in your email application, and verify it.